jentery/engl425/index.md

 But we will only use Brightspace for the following, most of which may arrive as emails in your inbox (see your Brightspace settings):

 1. Class announcements (one each week).
-2. Circulating video recordings of weekly Zoom meetings (as part of the weekly class announcement).
+2. Circulating video recordings of Zoom meetings (as part of the weekly class announcement).
 3. Accessing your responses to the four [prompts](#prompts).
 Links to submit those four assignments are available in the [schedule](#schedule).
 This means you'll need to log into Brightspace at least four times (once per submission) this term.
 4. Returning feedback and your marks.